Generic Name: Naratriptan hydrochloride

 - Take Naratriptan tablets with water or other liquids.

-- If you do not get any relief after your first Naratriptan tablets, do not take a second tablet without first talking with your healthcare provider.
+- If you do not get any relief after your first Naratriptan tablet, do not take a second tablet without first talking with your healthcare provider.

 - If your headache comes back or you only get some relief from your headache, you can take a second tablet 4 hours after the first tablet.